BozhidarN7/chat-app/README.md

 ## SoftUni project for the ASP.NET Core - February 2022 course

-### The project consist of server which is a web api written on ASP.NET Core and a client written on React + Typescript.
+### The project consist of server which is a web api written on ASP.NET Core and a client written on React + TypeScript.

 ## Client